xel0815/MavenCompilePathSetter/README.md

 # Pictet
-Near Tycho, but does not overlap Tycho ;-)
+Pictet is a moon crater near Tycho, but much smaller than Tycho, and the two don't overlap.

 # Goals
 '''set-compile-path'''